19 Different Types of Bees in Ohio

 1. Honey Bee

-There are many types of bees in Ohio, but the honey bee (Apis mellifera) is a very important pollinator for our state.
+Ohio has many types of bees, but the honey bee (Apis mellifera) is a very important pollinator for our state.

 Honey bees are not native to North America but were imported from Europe by early settlers.